What is a barcode?

 Why buy from Barcode Savers?

-Buying a barcode and registering membership with GS1 is overwhelmingly expensive for most small businesses and traders.
-GS1 requires the payment of initial membership cots in addition to yearly subscription fees that totalling hundreds and thousands of dollars – even when you are simply purchasing a single barcode.
+Buying a barcode and registering membership with GS1 NZ is overwhelmingly expensive for most small businesses and traders.
+GS1 requires the payment of initial membership costs in addition to yearly subscription fees that can total thousands of dollars – even when you are simply purchasing a single barcode.

-Our barcodes originate with the Uniform Code Council, the global body now known as GS1, but do not incur any hidden fees, subscription fees or additional costs of any kind.
+Our barcodes originate with the Uniform Code Council, the global body now known as GS1, but do not incur any hidden fees, subscription fees or additional costs of any kind and are valid in perpetuity.

 Will my barcode be unique to my product?